Total Tetherball

 The only difference in the pole requirements for paddle tetherball is that a lighter pole might do, because the ball is so much lighter.
 A portable base is still unsafe.
 Set the lighter pole in the ground if at all possible.

-Paddle tennis racquets make great paddle tetherball racquets, and Jokari paddles or aluminum junior tennis racquets will do.
+Paddle tennis racquets make good paddle tetherball racquets, and Jokari paddles or aluminum junior tennis racquets will do.
 Racquetball racquets work well, but they'll wear out quickly hitting the heavier ball and, occasionally, the pole.
 A wrist string should be worn with any kind of paddle or racquet to keep it from flying out of the hand and hitting someone.

 In paddle tetherball, the ball flies fast and sometimes unpredictably.
 It's also small enough to injure an eye.
 Wear eye protection.
 The type used for racquetball will work perfectly.